 10. Will I be participating in any physical activities?

 Firefighters and paramedics are exposed to danger every day on the job.
-The fire service is very challenging physically and mentally, and to receive the full experience, in some Academy classes participants will be involved in physical activities such as learning CPR, lifting patient stretchers, extending ladders, carrying manikins, stretching hose lines, and more.
-However, the choice to participate in these physical activities is entirely optional.
+The fire service is very challenging physically and mentally, and to receive the full experience, in some Academy classes participants will be involved in physical activities such as learning CPR, lifting patient stretchers, extending ladders, carrying mannequins, stretching hose lines, and more.
+However, the choice to participate in these physical activities is entirely optional. ***Due to the ongoing COVID-19 pandemic, in-person activity days are to be determined.
+For additional information, contact Firefighter Ashley Whisonant at 703.746.5217.

 11. Can I apply even if I am unable to participate in the physical portion?